-With the holidays behind us we think it is a good time to take a look at some ideas for escaping the midwinter doldrums that are likely fast approaching.
-So here we go with a look back at a few of the places that were the best for lifting our spirits over the past few winters.
+With the weather starting to turn chilly we think now is a good time to take a look at some ideas for for a winter getaway and begin planning that escape.
+So let’s take a look back at a few of the places that we found the best for lifting our spirits over the past few winters.

 Glacier National Park is certainly a year-round destination, and much more popular in the summer months.